arteen1000/initial-matrix-command-line-tool/README.md

 For that version, please the link above.

-If you would still like to compile and use this version, you may do so by running the following steps in your terminal:
+If you would still like to compile and use this version, you may do so by running the following lines in your terminal:

 - `$ git clone https://github.com/arteen1000/initial-matrix-command-line-tool.git matrix-cli`
 - `$ cd matrix-cli`